-Interest rates will likely rise in 2021, though not by a lot.
-Current projections have the average for 30-year fixed-rate rising from 3 to 3.3%.
+Interest rates will likely rise in 2022, though not by a lot.
+Current projections have the average for 30-year fixed-rate rising to 3.8% by the end of 2022.

 A certain amount of FOMO (fear of missing out) may have played into strong buyer activity nationwide in the summer and fall of 2020, record-low interest rates receiving as much hype as they did.
 That factor is unlikely to be as strong next year.

-What seems definite at this point is that there will be a new construction boom in 2021.
+It seems likely at this point is that a new construction boom will continue through the next year, with lumber prices finally starting to return to normal.
 In spite of virus-related supply constraints, Central Oregon’s construction industry kept things rolling through 2020, and more inventory will hit the market next year.

-With that said, Central Oregon’s housing inventory has gotten so squeezed, the direction of Redmond’s real estate market is unlikely to shift in 2021.
+With that said, Central Oregon’s housing inventory has gotten so squeezed, the direction of Redmond’s real estate market is unlikely to shift in 2021, 2022 and into the near-future.
 Bend was already unaffordable, but 2020 pushed it over the edge.
 More and more people will be turning to Redmond instead for housing.

 Homes for Sale in Redmond, Oregon